Fishers Lane Conference Center

 Francis P. Crawley, MA, FFPM, Good Clinical Practices Alliance Europe reviewed the European Directive as it pertains to conducting clinical trials in the European Union (EU).
 EudraLex includes the rules governing medical products in the EU, however, clinical investigators also must also adhere to local and national rules.
 The International Good Clinical Practices (GCP) framework includes: general?International Council on Harmonization Good Clinical Practices and World Health Organization (WHO) Good Clinical Practices; regional/applied?U.S. Code of Federal Regulations and EU GCP; and national/applied?GCP guidelines apply to India, China, Russia, Singapore, Malaysia, Indonesia, South America, South Africa, and Turkey.

 The European Directive, implemented in 2001, directs national governments to implement laws on GCP in the conduct of clinical trials for medicinal projects for human use.
 This applies not only to pharmaceutical companies, but also to investigators conducting clinical trials.
 It defines the roles of the investigator, sponsor, competent authority (EU GCP inspections), and has a review timeline of 60 days from the date of receipt of a valid application to give its reasoned opinion.
 The structures and regulations differ in Member States for IRBs and ethics committees.
 Many of these countries have developed their own regulations for implementing the EU Directive.
 Differences among member states pose special challenges including:

 - Cooperation across member state borders and with third countries (including U.S.)

 - Reviewing Suspected/Unexpected Serious Adverse Reactions

-- Reviewing financial matters, including payments to subjects,
+- Reviewing financial matters, including payments to subjects, investigators, and sites

 - Reviewing insurance and indemnity